sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/04_no_code_agents/class_handson_project.md

 - student_submission: The text submitted by the student.

-- grading_rubric: The criteria and point values for grading.
+- grading_criteria: The criteria and point values for grading.

-- feedback_rubric: The structure for the student feedback (Strengths, Areas for Improvement, Actionable Suggestions).
+- feedback_structure: The structure for the student feedback (Strengths, Areas for Improvement, Actionable Suggestions).

 ## 5. Plan the Workflow Logic
 We need to ensure our agent is robust.
 We'll use logic nodes to handle potential issues.